 - Peace and Security Cooperation

-The report will materialize soon in a publication gathering all results allowing to match those with the content of the Joint Communication.
-The complete report will also comprise in-depth analyses written by experts and policy-makers to offer keys to better understand some of the main issues at stake.
-In addition to it, the report will also include annexes that will set out the results in a comprehensive and visual manner.
+The complete report also comprises in-depth analyses written by experts and policy-makers to offer keys to better understand some of the main issues at stake.

 Written by: ARAGALL, Xavier; BELAÏD, Justine Leïla; GUIDONI, Ilaria; MELKONIAN, Karina.